TerrorJack/msbuild/README.md

 * Querying MSBuild installation info
 * Running commands in MSBuild command prompts
-* Compiling a single C/C++ source file to object file
+* Compiling a single C++ source file to object file
+* Linking object files to a DLL file

+See the [test script](test/msbuild-test.hs) for an example of compiling a C++ source file and loading a function on runtime.

 You can install MSBuild with [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).